inexorgame-obsolete/blog-data/post/2015/04-26-alpha1-design-decisions.md

 ### **(IPC) JavaScript Implementation**

 JavaScript is much more widely spoken than CubeScript, easier to write, and most of the time more intuative (since CubeScript is a stack-oriented language).
-We also chose it since we plan to provide some pretty powerful scripting (e.g. story modes or maps could act a lot more dynamicly than they currently do)
+We also chose it since we plan to provide some pretty powerful scripting (e.g. story modes or maps could act a lot more dynamically than they currently do)

 So how did we implement this and how did it change the current behaviour?
 We decided to outsource it to another engine: [node.js](http://blog.modulus.io/absolute-beginners-guide-to-nodejs), and let it call CubeScript commands!